microsoft/pai/README_DRAFT.md

 ### Most complete solution and easy to extend

 OpenPAI is a most complete solution for deep learning, support virtual cluster, compatible Hadoop / kubernetes eco-system, complete training pipeline at one cluster etc. OpenPAI is architected in a modular way: different module can be plugged in as appropriate.

-## An Open AI Platform for R&D and Education

-One key purpose of PAI is to support the highly diversified requirements from academia and industry.
-PAI is completely open: it is under the MIT license.
-PAI is architected in a modular way.
-This makes PAI particularly attractive to evaluate various research ideas, which include but not limited to the [components](./docs/research_education.md).

-PAI operates in an open model.
-It is initially designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Search Technology Center (STC)](https://www.microsoft.com/en-us/ard/company/introduction.aspx) platform team.
-We are glad to have [Peking University](http://eecs.pku.edu.cn/EN/), [Xi'an Jiaotong University](http://www.aiar.xjtu.edu.cn/), [Zhejiang University](http://www.cesc.zju.edu.cn/index_e.htm), and [University of Science and Technology of China](http://eeis.ustc.edu.cn/) join us to develop the platform jointly.
-Contributions from academia and industry are all highly welcome.

 ## How to deploy
 #### 1 Prerequisites